pivotal/docs-tap/vs-extension/using-the-extension.hbs.md

 # Use Tanzu Developer Tools for Visual Studio

+This topic tells you how to use VMware Tanzu Developer Tools for Visual Studio.

 > **Note** This extension is in the beta stage of development.

-This topic describes how to use Tanzu Developer Tools for Visual Studio.

 ## <a id="apply-workload"></a> Apply a workload